Aditya-11/BrewV-Videoplayer/README.md

 player1.py is the normal mode

-run python player1.py  (for player1.py replace the haar1 with haar2 from CMakeLists file in installation) run python player2.py (to get the debug mode , the screen where you see the objects are detected properly )
+run python player1.py  (for player1.py replace the haar1 with haar2 from CMakeLists file in installation) run python player2.py (to get the debug mode , the screen where you can see the objects are detected properly )

-Gesture controls are : 1. seek forward : show palm and face
+Gesture controls are :
+* 1 seek forward : show palm and face
-2. seek backward: show fist and face
+* 2 seek backward: show fist and face
-3. volume up : put head down and show palm
+* 3 volume up : put head down and show palm
-4. volume down : put head down and show fist
+* 4 volume down : put head down and show fist
-5. pause: cover the camera with hand or bend the lid of laptop upto some angle.
+* 5 pause: cover the camera with hand or bend the lid of laptop upto some angle.
-6. play: undo the step 5 or look at the camera.
+* 6 play: undo the step 5 or look at the camera.

 # ToDo
 1. Resolve the issue with buffers when seeking forward and backward.